(crossposted from a public post on my Patreon)

-It’s open source server software that can be used anyone with the hardware, the know-how and the energy to make an online community (hereafter called an instance) and also connect with people in other such communities if you want.
+There is a piece o open source server software named Mastodon that can be used anyone with the hardware, the know-how and the energy to make an online community (hereafter called an instance) and also connect with people in other such communities if you want.

-A lot of the think pieces I’ve read about people leaving Twitter for other places use “Mastodon” as shorthand to describe the larger, overall interconnected internet presence of all the instances running Mastodon or other open-source software.
+A lot of the think pieces I’ve read about people leaving Twitter for other places use “Mastodon” as shorthand to describe the collective internet presence of Mastodon instances/servers & other servers using compatible open-source software.

-This is driving me buggy because there’s already a word for the world-wide collection of interconnected open-source servers.
-It’s called the Fediverse, and it’s been around lots longer than Mastodon software.
+This is driving me buggy because they’re WRONG, “Mastodon” isn’t what that world-wide collection of interconnected servers is called.
+It’s called “the Fediverse,” and it’s been around lots longer than Mastodon software.
 Check Wikipedia for a fairly decent if technical history and a list of other server software types supporting Fediverse communities.

 I get why media explainers are conflating the two.

-Mastodon is a catchy name, and Fediverse…isn’t.
+Mastodon is a fun word, while Fediverse is clunky.
 “Mastodon is the new Twitter” makes a catchy headline even though it’s wrong from every possible perspective.